Configuring MySQL and MariaDB

 MariaDB can use these driverClassName values:

-• com.MySQL.jdbc.Driver
+• com.mysql.jdbc.Driver

-• org.mariadb.JDBC.Driver
+• org.mariadb.jdbc.Driver

 In recent MySQL versions, you need to add useSSL=false to the connection URL.

-Configures the values of the attributes named:
+Configure the values of the attributes named:

 • Username.